cxrodgers/ArduFSM/MultiSens/README.md

 ####Trial parameters
 The Arduino expects to receive trial parameters with the syntax:

-`"SET \<parameter abbreviation\> \<parameter value\>\n"`
+`"SET parameter_abbreviation parameter_value\n"`

-where <parameters abbreviation> stands for some parameter abbreviation and <parameter value> stands for the value of that parameter on the upcoming trial.
+where `parameter_abbreviation` stands for some parameter abbreviation and `parameter value` stands for the value of that parameter on the upcoming trial.

 The semantics of the parameters abbreviations are as follows:

-STPRIDX: function index for the stepper motor; used by an object representing the stepper motor to determine what actions to take during the stimulus period.
+`STPRIDX`: function index for the stepper motor; used by an object representing the stepper motor to determine what actions to take during the stimulus period.
 0 means do nothing, 1 means extend the stepper at the beginning of the trial.

-SPKRIDX: function index for the speaker.
+`SPKRIDX`: function index for the speaker.
 0 means do nothing, 1 means play a white noise stimulus.
 Set to 0 by default on the Arduino.
 REW: whether or not the current trial will be rewarded.
 Set to 0 by default on the Arduino.

-REW_DUR: the duration of any rewards given on the current trial.
+`REW_DUR`: the duration of any rewards given on the current trial.
 Set to 50 by default on the Arduino.

-IRI: inter-reward interval; the minimum amount of time that must elapse between rewards.
+`IRI`: inter-reward interval; the minimum amount of time that must elapse between rewards.
 Set to 500 by default on the Arduino.

 TO: timeout; the minimum amount of time between a false alarm response and the following trial.
 Set to 6000 by default on the Arduino.